-An individual assessment activity should show which of the learning outcomes are being targeted.
-QCF activities should also show which of the assessment criteria and/or grading descriptors are being targeted.
-RQF activities must further be contextualised within a relevant vocational scenario, as well as a narrative description of the activity that appropriately reflects how the activities will enable the student to access the full range of assessment criteria within the targeted learning outcomes.
+An individual assessment activity should show which of the learning outcomes are being targeted. .
+Activities must further be contextualised within a relevant vocational scenario, as well as a narrative description of the activity that appropriately reflects how the activities will enable the student to access the full range of assessment criteria within the targeted learning outcomes.
 From the context and activity description, a judgement can then be made regarding the validity of the assessment in terms of the grading opportunities.

 The same principles apply to a test.
-A test should clearly specify which assessment criteria and grading descriptors are being targeted.
+A test should clearly specify which learning outcomes are being targeted.
 The action used in each of the questions can then be attributed to individual assessment criteria/ and thus confirm that the test is valid in terms of content and level.